chromium/chromium/chrome/browser/ui/safety_hub/README.md

 of the intermediate results, e.g. by creating a new `SafetyHubService::Result` in `UpdateOnUIThread()`.

-In order make the latest result of the service always available just after initialization of the service, the `InitializeLatestResult()` needs to be called in the constructor of the derived services.
+In order to make the latest result of the service always available just after initialization of the service, the `InitializeLatestResult()` needs to be called in the constructor of the derived services.
 This function, which also needs to be implemented by each service, has to set the `latest_result_` property.